jancelin/docker-lizmap/README.md

 before running:

 This version keeps on host files (jauth.db, lizmapConfig.ini.php, logs.db) so you can use it for other Container.

-* Create two folder on home (for exemple): mkdir /home/lizmap_config mkdir /home/lizmap_project
+* Create two folders on /home (for exemple): mkdir /home/lizmap_config mkdir /home/lizmap_project

-* Copy config files from your old lizmap to your new config folder (in your host):
+* Copy config files from your old lizmap to your new config folder:

 cp /var/www/websig/lizmap/var/jauth.db /home/lizmap_config/